 Maximum manuscript length is 8,000 words, including notes and references.
 Manuscripts exceeding the word limit will not be considered for review.
 Because manuscripts are reviewed anonymously, the author's name and affiliation should appear only on the title page and biographical information files, and authors should avoid any identifying text references.
 Authors who need to cite their own previous works should cite them in the same way as other authors.
 The only exceptions are in press or forthcoming articles.
 In those cases, the in-text reference should be (Authors, in press/forthcoming).

-Manuscripts should closely follow the style guidelines of the Publication Manual of the American Psychological Association (APA style), 6th Edition (2009).
+Manuscripts should closely follow the style guidelines of the Publication Manual of the American Psychological Association (APA style), current edition.
 Authors are responsible for making their work conform to style requirements.
 Submissions should be compatible with MS Word 2007 and earlier (do not submit files with .docx extensions), and figures should be camera ready.
 Images should be in TIFF, EPS, or JPEG format at minimum 300 dpi resolution; line art should be submitted in original format (not scanned).
 Tables and figures should be listed at the end of the manuscript, with callouts for each table and figure within the text (e.g., [TABLE 1 HERE]).

 In addition to articles, critical essay and book review suggestions are welcome.
 Submission of a manuscript implies commitment to publish in the journal.
 The journal's managing editor has the discretion to determine whether manuscripts will be submitted for review, depending on whether submissions meet the journal's editorial mission.
 In addition, the managing editor will work with authors and reviewers to prepare manuscripts for publication.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the editor.
 It is also the author's responsibility to acquire permission for reproduction of any kind of copyrighted material.